-- Ministry of Health: A Plan for Connected and Convenient Care: - Care for those with chronic conditions continues to be a priority for the Ministry and OH. - When people have health care available in their communities, and in ways that are convenient for them, they are more likely to seek and receive the treatment they need when they need it and stay healthier. - Delivering convenient care to people in their communities will help keep them healthier by diagnosing illnesses earlier and starting treatment as soon as possible. - Some of these changes will happen immediately to address pressing issues, while other will be phased in over the months and years ahead - It will be important that KW4 continues to advocate for improvements for our community. - In their plan released February 2, 2023, progress to date and upcoming work related to caring for those with chronic conditions was shared including: - Expanding the Community Paramedicine program to help people with chronic health conditions live independently at home, where they want to be, by providing home visits to seniors for a range of services, including managing chronic conditions - Developing stronger care pathways for people that suffer from chronic illnesses like congestive heart failure, chronic obstructive pulmonary disease, stroke and diabetes to allow for greater care throughout the lifecycle of their treatment, from screening and prevention to community support and recovery at home. - More than 40 communities across the province have expanded successful 9-1-1 models of care that provide paramedics more flexibility to treat certain patients who call 911 at home or on-scene in the community rather than in emergency rooms, and Ontario is now working with key partners to expand these models to different patient groups, such as people with diabetes and epilepsy, and implement a new treat-and-release model with recommendations to patients for appropriate follow-up care.
+Ministry of Health: A Plan for Connected and Convenient Care:

+- Care for those with chronic conditions continues to be a priority for the Ministry and OH, so it will be important that KW4 continues to advocate for improvements for our community. - In the Plan for Connected and Convenient Care, released February 2, 2023, current and future provincial investments were highlighted: - Expanding the Community Paramedicine program to help people with chronic health conditions live independently at home, where they want to be, by providing home visits to seniors for a range of services, including managing chronic conditions - Developing stronger care pathways for people that suffer from chronic illnesses like congestive heart failure, chronic obstructive pulmonary disease, stroke and diabetes to allow for greater care throughout the lifecycle of their treatment, from screening and prevention to community support and recovery at home. - expanding 9-1-1 models of care that provide paramedics more flexibility to treat certain patients who call 911 at home or on-scene in the community rather than in emergency rooms, to different patient groups, such as people with diabetes and epilepsy, and implement a new treat-and-release model with recommendations to patients for appropriate follow-up care.